macOS privacy and security settings: Relaxed level

 To configure the time to wait before locking the computer:

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-3. Go to the Security & Privacy settings;
+3. Go to the Privacy & Security section;

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

 If you set an interval that is too large and leave your computer unattended, other people will be able to use it.

-Enable protection against modification of your macOS system preferences
+Enable protection against modification of your system preferences

 What for: So that no one can change important settings on your computer.

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-3. Go to the Security & Privacy settings;
+3. Go to the Privacy & Security section;

-7. In the window that opens, check the box on the left of Require an administrator password to unlock each System Preferences pane;
+5. Turn on Require an administrator password to unlock each System Settings pane;

 Turn on the Find My Mac feature